theTutorB/tbd-bp/README.md

-# tbd-bp
-TutorD Scholars ThinkIt.BuildIt.DeployIt. - Intro to Web Development
+# TutorD Scholars ThinkIt.BuildIt.DeployIt. - Intro to Web Development
 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would
 *** make this better, please fork the repo and create a pull request or simply open